-I’ve been going to NYU dental, seen several students and visits.
-Had several “normal” x-rays, not chewing on the side for two years, then finally having a root canal done in April 2015.
-I’m here wondering my next step.
-Last week Thursday, I went for the temporary crown, and still the tooth has sensitivity when biting the softest things.
+I’ve been attending NYU dental, seeing several students, and visiting.
+They had several “normal” x-rays, not chewing on the side for two years, then finally had a root canal done in April 2015.
+I’m here wondering about my next step.
+Last Thursday, I went for the temporary crown; still, the tooth has sensitivity when biting the softest things.
 I don’t think a permanent crown will help.
 I shouldn’t feel this seven months after a root canal.
-Considering removal & implant if canal re-treatment is needed.
+I am considering removal & implant if canal re-treatment is needed.

 You should see the dentist or the Endodontist who worked on your tooth and go for post-op!

-It is possible that the tooth is traumatized and you might need a bite adjustment, or possibly the infection from the nerve is not all removed or possibly the tooth is cracked.
+It is possible that the tooth is traumatized, and you might need a bite adjustment, or the infection from the nerve is not all removed, or the tooth is cracked.

-If the crack is under the bone, then you need to extract tooth and place a tooth implant with a crown after.
+If the crack is under the bone, you need to extract the tooth and place a tooth implant with a crown afterward.

-If the crack is above the gum you can salvage your tooth and have a crown to be placed, after necessary build up and preparation of your tooth.
-For more information on crowns click here: https://www.celebritydentist.
+If the crack is above the gum, you can salvage your tooth and have a crown placed after the necessary build-up and preparation of your tooth.
+For more information on crowns, click here: https://www.celebritydentist.

-See a root canal specialist, let him tell you if the tooth can be saved.
+See a root canal specialist, and let him tell you if the tooth can be saved.

-If it was my tooth, I would much rather to have my tooth saved rather than a dental implant!
+If it were my tooth, I would much rather have it saved than a dental implant!

-For more information on tooth implant click here: https://www.celebritydentist.
+For more information on tooth implants, click here: https://www.celebritydentist.